CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 In this task, you will be connecting to mongo database hosted over Azure Linux VM and explore the databases and collections in it.

-1. While connected to your Linux VM, run the below command for connecting to mongo shell as you will be displaying the databases and collections in it using mongo shell.
+1. While connected to your Linux VM, run the below command for connecting to mongo shell to display the databases and collections in it using mongo shell.

    ```
    mongo